CahootsMalone/interstate-76-stuff/file-format-vehicle-list.md

 The base name of a VCF set is used in the vehicle list files (described below) as the internal name of its corresponding vehicle, although nothing prevents the VCFs within a set from referring to different vehicle definition files (VDFs).

-*Incidentally, the ability of VCFs within a set to reference arbitrary VDFs is how the special Phaedra Rattler variants work: using a special variant name causes the game to replace the contents of a VCF that references the Rattler VDF with the contents of a VCF that references the VDF for a special vehicle, but doesn't change the name of the VCF (it still starts with `vfratlr1`, the Rattler base name), allowing it to be selected as a variant of the Rattler.*
+*Incidentally, the ability of VCFs within a set to reference arbitrary VDFs is how the special Phaedra Rattler variants work: using a special variant name causes the game to replace the contents of a VCF that references the Rattler VDF with the contents of a VCF that references the VDF for a special vehicle, but doesn't change the name of the VCF (it still starts with `vfratlr`, the Rattler base name), allowing it to be selected as a variant of the Rattler.*

 ## Vehicle Lists